buddycloud/buddycloud.com/content/pages/cooking-with-buddycloud-chat-app.md

 See it in action
 ----------------

-Link to project working in [codepen.io] (http://codepen.io/guilhermesgb/pen/lJfLg/)
+Working demo in [codepen.io] (http://codepen.io/guilhermesgb/pen/lJfLg/)

 Architecture
 ------------